amruthamanoharan/AtliQ-Sales-Finance-Analytics/README.md

   - Used Power Query and Power Pivot for data cleaning and modeling.
 - **DAX Calculations**:
   - Developed metrics like YoY growth and gross margins for advanced analysis.

-## **Acknowledgements**
-This project uses anonymized data provided for educational and research purposes.
-All data is presented for non-commercial use.

-## **License**
-This project is licensed under the MIT License.